svaksha/Julia.jl/Web-Server.md

 # WWW

 ## Middleware
++ [JuliaWebAPI.jl](https://github.com/tanmaykm/JuliaWebAPI.jl) : Julia package for deploying APIs on JuliaBox to facilitat wrapping Julia functions into a remote callable API via ZMQ and HTTP.
 + [Nanomsg.jl](https://github.com/quinnj/Nanomsg.jl) :: a middleware, nanomsg wrapper for the Julia programming language - [Nanomsg](http://nanomsg.org) is a reboot of the ØMQ socket library, providing several common communication patterns that make the networking layer fast, scalable, and easy to use.
 + [ZMQ.jl](https://github.com/JuliaLang/ZMQ.jl) :: Julia interface to ZeroMQ.